d-us-vb/termodoro/README.md

 - termodoronostory.c contains the first attempt at the full app.
 It's a hacky mess.
 - termodoro2.c contains a better thought out version.
+- termodoro.org contains the design description as an Emacs org document.
+  It's just plain text file with lines wrapped, so it should be no issue viewing it in a standard text editor.

 ## Why C?

 Because it's what I've been doing a lot of right now.
-Also, I'm using this as a simple way of practicing with multithreaded programming in C. Maybe I won't use c for multithreading in practice, but it's a good exercise (I hope).
+Also, I'm using this as a simple way of practicing with multithreaded programming in C. Maybe I won't use C for multithreading in practice, but it's a good exercise (I hope).